Mohammad-Ali Rajai: Assassination

 On 30 August 1981, Rajai held a meeting of Iran's Supreme Defence Council along with Bahonar.
 Witnesses later stated that a trusted aide brought a briefcase into the conference room, set it between the two leaders, and then left.
 A short period later, another person opened the case, triggering a hidden bomb that set the room ablaze, leading to the deaths of Rajai, Bahonar, and six other officials.
 The attack occurred two months after the Haft-e Tir bombing.
 Iranian officials identified MEK operative Massoud Keshmiri as the culprit, though others allege the bombing was by political rivals within Rajai's political party.
 He is buried in Behesht-e Zahra cemetery.

 Political positions

-Rajai's political programs were based on a form of constitutional law that included a position of privilege for Islam.
-He insisted that those in control of the state must be Muslim, emphasized the Velayat-e Faqih, and believed it essential that the government cooperate with institutions such as the Islamic Revolutionary Guard and Islamic Revolutionary Court.
-He tried during his tenure to create a consistent government.
+Rajai based his governance on political Islam.
+He insisted that government members be Muslim, adhere to the concept of Velayat-e Faqih, and cooperate with institutions such as the Islamic Revolutionary Guard and the Islamic Revolutionary Court.